 Data from Experimentation and Instruments

-Particle Physics: The Large Hadron Collide (LHC)
+Particle Physics: The Large Hadron Collider (LHC)

 The Large Hadron Collider LHC in Geneva is the highest energy particle accelerator ever constructed and operates in a 17 mile tunnel around the CERN Laboratory near Geneva [39].
-Two proton beams can be accelerated to energies of up to 7 TeV and collided to produce a specular spray of particles.
+Two proton beams can be accelerated to energies of up to 7 TeV and collided to produce a spectacular spray of particles.
 A major goal is to find a key ingredient of the Standard Model of particle physics, the Higgs Boson.
 The LHC is currently operating at half of its design energy and plans to go to the full energy of 7TeV per beam in 2014.

 The LHC hosts four major experiments - Atlas, CMS, Alice and LHCb.
 The first two experiments each record around 100 events per second with each event about 1.5 Megabytes in size.
 These 100-450 events are selected in real time from the eventual 109 collisions (events) occurring every second at LHC.
 The experimental detectors contain 150 million sensors that record data 40 million times second (each read out contains over 20 overlapping events).
 The reduction of a factor of 4 105 in data size is achieved with a multi stage trigger [40, 41].
 Having an effective trigger is a major part of design and selection of an experiment.
 The trigger is based on detecting “unusual events” with signatures of high transverse momentum and interesting particles (leptons and not baryons or mesons) being produced.
 The multi-stage trigger includes an initial hardware selection (giving a factor of about 400) followed by a software refinement executing on a dedicated cluster, which for CMS has 7000 cores.
 The software used in this final “higher level trigger” is a stripped down version of the basic analysis software and must reduce the Terabit/second input from the hardware trigger by about another factor of 1000.
 Alice is a heavy ion experiment to investigate collisions of lead nuclei in the LHC and has larger events and data rates.
 The LHCb experiment is lower in both respects than Atlas and CMS.